CoreXYNexus/CoreXY-MS/README.md

 CXY-MSv1 -- A corexy printer using Makerslide and a DuetWifi on 24vdc.
-Please ignore the messy wiring. :-)
+Please ignore the messy wiring in the photos. :-)

 https://youtu.be/llArYEVT2ow